Planning control committee and delegated decisions

 The meeting itself is open to anyone to attend.
 Our 'Have your Say' initiative enables interested parties to address the committee members to explain, for example, their concerns about a proposal or their ideas behind it and one person can speak in favour of an application and one against for a maximum of 3 minutes each.
 Ward councillors also have a right to speak on applications in their area.

-The majority of decisions are determined by the Assistant Director (Localities) under the Council's adopted Scheme of Delegation, having due regard to the comments received, and both national and local policies.
+The majority of decisions are determined by the Director of BGI under the Council's adopted Scheme of Delegation, having due regard to the comments received, and both national and local policies.
 All applications for extensions to domestic properties are determined by this process unless a member of the Planning Control Committee asks for the application to be referred to the committee for decision.
 Please see the Scheme of Delegation below.

 Planning Control Committee agendas, minutes and reports